GMLC-TDC/HELICS/docs/apps/App.md

 #### Source

-The [Source](Source.md) app is a signal generator like the player execpt that is can generate signals from defined patterns including some random signals in value and timing, and other patterns like sine, square wave, ramps and others.
+The [Source](Source.md) app is a signal generator like the player except that is can generate signals from defined patterns including some random signals in value and timing, and other patterns like sine, square wave, ramps and others.
 Used much like the player in situations some test signals are needed.

 #### Broker

 The [Broker](Broker.md) executes a broker like the stand alone Broker app.